dmatsumu/c9800-RESTCONF/README.md

 You need to input parameter into "config.json" file according to your environment.

 ### Import getApInfo.py to your code
-You need to import "getApInfo.py" into your python code.
+You need to import "getApInfo.py" and "getClientInfo.py" into your python code.
 Please refer to the sample_code.py, if you need a sample.

-## Function list
+## getApInfo.py Function list

 ### def get_ap_list():
 display APs under the WLC